akeneo/pim-community-dev/components/onboarder-retailer/doc/translations.md

-# How is the Onboarder Serenity translated?
+# How is the Supplier Portal translated?

 We are using the same tools as the PIM to handle translations: